shivamjuneja07/Churn-Model/README.md

 # Customer Churn Prediction with Neural Networks

 A complete machine learning project to predict customer churn for a telecom company.
-Built with Keras, scikit-learn, and pandas on a dataset of 7,043 customers.

 ---